-Manufacturers make wood composites by mixing wood particles and recycled plastics with other materials.
 The North American wood composite market has exceeded $1 billion in sales for the last few years and has seen 200% growth between 2015 and 2020.
 Research shows that the US market for these products will experience 20% annual growth over the next decade.
-This is primarily due to how popular composite outdoor materials are.
+This is primarily due to how popular composite decking is.

-As wood composite popularity increases, companies are developing new products, such as railings, trim, fascia, and door stiles.
+As wood composite popularity increases, companies are developing new products, such as railings, trim and fascia.

 What Does Wood Composite Mean?